-On the first day of school for the new student, MTSA hosts a community day introducing the student and their family to life at MTSA.
+During the intensive week in semester 1, MTSA hosts a community day introducing the student and their family to life at MTSA.
 The goal of this day is to show that MTSA is a family oriented community devoted to supporting our student in all aspects of their life while they are studying here.
 The day is broken up in lectures and events not only to educate, but to let the student and their families mingle with their classmates to form a foundation to stand on for rest of their school days.